sai-pracheetha/ipu-playbook/ovs_offload/README.md

 ## Test Configuration

-- The tool uses the config.yaml file to program the rules for OVS Offload on the IPU Adapter and configure the IDPF interfaces on the Host server.
+- The tool uses the config.yaml file to program the rules for OVS Offload on the IPU adapter and configure the IDPF interfaces on the host server.
-- The tool can be used in All in one configuration or 2 IPU Servers connected Back to back.
+- The tool can be used in an all-in-one configuration or 2 IPU servers connected back-to-back.
 - More information on the configuration below

-### All in one Test Configuration (config.yaml)
+### All-in-one Test Configuration (config.yaml)

-- All in one configuration IPU adapter and a Link Partner NIC is connected to a single Host server.
+- All-in-one configuration IPU adapter and a Link Partner NIC is connected to a single host server.
 Use Default ipu-playbook/ovs_offload/config.yaml
 - Update the file: config.yaml for the specific test setup.
-Change the management IP, username, and password for imc and acc if they are different.
+Change the management IP, username, and password for IMC and ACC if they are different.
-- Update the test_params section as required for the setup with the correct host, imc and acc script paths.
+- Update the test_params section as required for the setup with the correct host, IMC and ACC script paths.
 - Update the idpf_interface, vf_interfaces in the config if the interface names are different.
 - Update lp_interfaces field with the correct Link Partner interface name if the Link Partner NIC is connected to the same host server.